zszazi/OpenCV-Template-matching-and-SIFT/README.md

 ![image](https://user-images.githubusercontent.com/41579863/57482752-10597c80-72c3-11e9-86a9-d91dbe3f0a7c.png)

+*Run time* CPU times: user 2 µs, sys: 1e+03 ns, total: 3 µs Wall time: 6.2 µs

 ### TO DO
 1. Multi Scale Template matching
 2. Template matching in video
+3. unit tests

-PS:All I used opencv before this project was to read and show the image, But during the 2 days I spent on this project helped me to learn a lot of opencv
+**PS**:All I used opencv before this project was to read and show the image, But during the 2 days I spent on this project helped me to learn a lot of opencv